 I hate the handoff.
 This is where the customer service representative I’m talking to transfers me to someone else to resolve my issue.
 It can happen on the phone or in person.
 Sometimes I hear, “It’s not my department.”
 (I hate that one!)
 Or, “You should have asked to speak to someone in…” Well, you can name the department.
 I think you get the idea.

 On the phone, this is the way it usually plays out.
 First I call the company.
 Then I listen to the voice prompts that will connect me with the correct department.
 If I’m lucky I won’t have to wait.
-However there is usually a short wait.
-Some companies have gotten better at managing the customer’s wait times.
+However, there is usually a short wait.
+Some companies are better at managing the customer’s wait times.
 During the wait, I’ll typically hear a message like, “Your call is very important to us.
 Please hold for the next available customer care representative.”
 Well if it was so important, why do they make me wait?
 But, I digress.

-Once I get the agent on the phone, the agent will typically ask me necessary questions to prove I am who I say I am.
+Once I get the agent on the phone, the agent will typically ask me the necessary questions to prove I am who I say I am.
 Those questions could include an account number, address, last four digits of my social security number, and more.
 Then the phone call really begins.
 That’s when I hope that the person I’m talking to can help me, fix what needs to be fixed, and give me a great customer service experience.
-But, sometimes that is not the case.
+But, sometimes, that is not the case.
 I have to be transferred to someone else in another department.
 Guess what happens?
 The process starts all over again.
-Sometimes there is a wait, and almost always I have to go through the same question and answer session.
+Sometimes there is a wait, and almost always, I have to go through the same question and answer session.

 A good handoff is almost artistic.
 Done well, the customer appreciates the first person they talked to, even if he or she didn’t resolve the issue, because of the positive way the call is handled.